ContrastingSounds/fast-hub/README.md

 # Adding a new action

 Any new, conforming action added to the actions folder will automatically be added to the Action Hub.

+### New Action Checklist

+A new action will require the following:

 - [ ] `from core import action_hub` _(imports the base url for the action hub)_
 - [ ] `from core import` ... _any desired helper functions (e.g. to get sdk client, send emails, create temp files, ...)_